-“My orb can’t be dust because it is so big in the photo.
-You can’t really see dust with your eyes!”
-These words say it all.
-Dust is small and difficult to see if it is not illuminated by some sort of light source.
-You know when you have a beam of sunshine coming through your window and you can see all the dust particles in the air.
-Sometimes it is horrifying to think what we are breathing in.
+Dust is small and difficult to see with the human eye if it is not illuminated by some sort of light source.
+You know when you have a beam of sunshine coming through your window and you can see all the dust particles in the air?
+Sometimes it is horrifying to think about what we are breathing in.
 The other thing is that the dust particles you see floating through the air are incredibly small.
 Why then on a photo does it show up as a big round ball?
-It all has to do with what photographer’s refer to as the ‘circle of confusion’.
+It all has to do with what photographer’s refer to as the ‘circle of confusion'.
 It is just that – really confusing.
-When a photo is taken particularly using a small aperture (remember to make sure everything is in focus) things appear to be more two dimensional there is no concept of space.
-When you are shooting with a wider aperture, you are able to focus more of the person or thing you are shooting and the background becomes a bit more blurred.
-This creates the perception that there is distance between the background and the subject you are shooting.
-Unless you own a DSLR (or the new iPhone 7 plus from what I have heard) you cannot adjust the aperture which means on most smartphones and digital cameras it will automatically shoot with a small apeture.
+When a photo is taken particularly using a small aperture (to make sure everything is in focus) things appear to be more two dimensional so there is no concept of space.
+When you are shooting with a wider aperture, you are able to focus more on the person or thing you are shooting and the background becomes a bit more blurred.
+This creates the perception that there is a distance between the background and the subject you are shooting.
+Unless you own a DSLR (or your smartphone has advanced camera settings) you cannot adjust the aperture which means on most smartphones and digital cameras it will automatically shoot with a small aperture.
 Because there is no perception of depth, you can’t look at a photo and tell for sure exactly how far back into the room an ‘orb’ is.
-In all likelihood it is right in front of the camera.
+In all likelihood, it is right in front of the camera.
 The closer to the camera it is, the harder the camera tries to focus and make it into something which means the larger it will appear in the photo.
-This fancy diagram I drew will attempt to explain it.
-Cameras can be really tricky business so this concept can sometimes take a little while to get your head around (I know for me when studying my photography course it took me a few attempts to properly understand this kind of diagram so I tried to make it as simple as possible.)

 A ‘Dust orb’ I caught during an investigation at Milanos Tavern.
 We were in a dark upstairs building with no electricity so needed to use a flash to take photos.
 An iPhone with flash was used to take this shot.

 This was a shot taken outdoors when there was a light sprinkle of rain.
 As you can see the flash has reflected off the water droplets.
-Some even look like rods which is a dead give away that it was raining.
+Some even look like rods which are a dead giveaway that it was raining.
 This was taken with an iPhone using a flash

 Here are some general pictures which you can find online of dust and moisture orbs.
 I wish I knew who to credit for these because it is a great tool but this is viral all over the internet so I don’t know who the original poster of these images was.